Kennytsu/IntelligentIdustrialWebscraper/README.md

 ### Current Tasks

-Buiding the core for the webscraper with focus on aquiring the price informations on Amazon.
+Building the core for the web scraper with a focus on acquiring the price information on Amazon.

 ### Contact